-- If he is accused on an offense other than death and his trail is not concluded in one year, or
+- If he is accused of an offense other than death and his trail is not concluded in one year, or

-- if he is accused of an offense punishable with death and his trail is not concluded within two years.
+- If he is accused of an offense punishable with death and his trial is not concluded within two years.

-If after the conclusion of the trail and before giving judgment, the court is of an opinion that there are reasonable ground for believing that the accused is not guilty, it releases the accused if he execute a bond for his appearance to bear the judgment under section 497 of Cr.PC 1898.
+If after the conclusion of the trial and before giving judgment, the court is of an opinion that there is reasonable ground for believing that the accused is not guilty, it releases the accused if he executes a bond for his appearance to bear the judgment under section 497 of Cr.PC 1898.

 Admission or Reduce of Bail

-After above discussion we can say that this distinction between Bailable and Non Bailable Offense is the creation of law.
-If law states that this offense is Bailable and Non Bailable Offense than no court can change it.
+After the above discussion, we can say that this distinction between Bailable and Non-Bailable Offense is the creation of law.
+If the law states that this offense is Bailable and Non-Bailable Offense than no court can change it.

-List of bailable and non bailable offence in ppc is provided in schedule II of code of criminal procedure 1898.
+List of bailable and non-bailable offense in PPC is provided in schedule II of code of criminal procedure 1898.